manufakturet-booking/manufakturet-booking.github.io/_pages/howto.md

 6. Take the tags for the equipment that you want to borrow to a member of the booking staff

-7. The staff member will ask you for the following information:
-	- Whether you have obtained any necassary permissions for lending the equipment and meet any other requirements
+7. The staff member will ask whether you have obtained any necessary permissions for lending the equipment and meet any other requirements

-	- How long you want each item - end of week, end of next week, end of month, end of next month, end of semester
-	- Your borrower ID: The user name part of your student or staff email (This is the first part, preceding @student.aau.dk or @create.aau.dk)
+8. The staff member will find the equipment for you and ask you to scan the QR code in the booking room.
+This will generate an email for you to edit.

+9. The staff member will ensure that you have entered all the necessary information in the email:
+	- Your email address
+	- A list of all AAU numbers for the equipment you are borrowing
+	- Your intended return date

 -------------------------